chetansapnar/WebLoginPageAssignment/README.md

 # WebLoginPageAssignment
-This WebLoginAssignment is for the AWAK assignment
+This WebLoginPageAssignment is for the AWAK assignment

 ## Overview
 This project is a responsive, feature-rich login page implemented using HTML, CSS, and JavaScript.
 It demonstrates front-end development skills including form validation, API integration, and responsive design.
 This project was created as part of a web development assignment to showcase proficiency in front-end technologies.